All Episodes

 As we make progress on the ground and Iraqi forces increasingly take the lead, we should be able to further decrease our troop levels.

 But those decisions will be made by our military commanders, not by politicians in Washington, D.C.
-Once again, once again the Democrats sat on their behinds.
+Once again, once again, the Democrats sat on their behinds.

-The whole rest of the chamber stood up in applause, and that is a good line, because you could have finished it this way.
+And that is a good line because you could have finished it this way.

 Or throw in any other name.

-The Democrats can't stand the Patriot Act because it violates their terrorist bill of rights.
+The Democrats can't stand the Patriot Act because it violates their terrorist Bill of Rights.

 This nation has superb professionals in law enforcement, intelligence, the military, and homeland security.